 2. Glycosylation: A Versatile Modification

 Glycosylation, the addition of sugar molecules to proteins, is one of the most common and diverse post-translational modifications.
-N-linked glycosylation, initiated in the ER, involves the attachment of a preassembled glycan to an asparagine residue.
+In practice, N-linked glycosylation, initiated in the ER, involves the attachment of a preassembled glycan to an asparagine residue.
 The glycan is then further modified in the Golgi apparatus.

 3. Protein Sorting and Vesicular Transport